Updated: Dec 1, 2022

-According to the American Association of Retired Persons (AARP), more than 60% of all workers over the age of 45 had either been the victim of or witnessed workplace age discrimination.
+According to the American Association of Retired Persons (AARP), more than 60% of all workers over the age of 45 have either been victims of or witnessed workplace age discrimination.

-That said, this should give you an idea of which agencies you should approach when you're ready to file a claim.
-To make it easier for you, you should contact the best Employment Attorney in Los Angeles to help you through the lengthy process.
+That said, this should give you an idea of which agencies to approach when you're ready to file a claim.
+To make it easier for you, you should contact the Los Angeles Age Discrimination Lawyer to help you through the lengthy process.

 Employers Covered By Age Discrimination Laws In California

-You must first work for an employer covered by the ADEA in order to prove your age discrimination case.
+You must first work for an employer covered by the ADEA to prove your age discrimination at work.
 Private employers with 20 or more employees that engage in interstate commerce are subject to the ADEA.
 In addition, the ADEA will apply to government employers.

 If an employer matches these conditions and refuses to hire you, treats you differently in terms of compensation, employee benefits, or other employment issues, or terminates your employment because of your age, you'll have a strong case for age discrimination.

-If you experienced discrimination in the workplace, consider checking if your employer qualifies for the requirements stated above.
-If it's unclear, consult with an Employment Law Attorney in Los Angles to help you sort out the specifics of your case.
+If you have experienced discrimination in the workplace, consider checking if your employer qualifies for the requirements stated above.
+If it's unclear, consult with an age discrimination attorney in Los Angeles to help you sort out the specifics of your case.